nithyashreesenguttuvan/nithyashreesenguttuvan/README.md

 Hi there 👋

-- 🔭 I’m currently a student with specilization in Data Science and Machine Learning.
+- 🔭 Masters in Computer Science with specilization in Data Science and Machine Learning.
-- 🌱 I’m doing my Masters in Computer Science at Washington State University
+- 🌱 Washington State University
 - 📫 How to reach me: n.senguttuvan@wsu.edu / nithsshree@gmail.com
 - 😄 Pronouns: She/Her/Hers